Detecting Common Water Leaks in Homes: Troubleshooting and Repairing Tips

 Technology can assist in water leak prevention.
 There are numerous systems available that will detect a leak as it happens, advise you via a text message and operate valves automatically to shut off your water supply.
 It is not inexpensive, but neither are floods; it could also reduce your insurance premiums.

 Often the cause of a leak is a loose plumbing joint, a broken seal, or occasionally a cracked pipe due to physical damage or freezing conditions.
-Locate the source of the leak.
+Locate the source of the problem.
 Loose or broken joints in plastic or copper pipes are easily repaired temporarily if you have the materials to hand.

-A fast fix is to wrap the leaking pipe or joint with silicone rubber tape, starting to one side of the joint, then wrapping it tightly around the leaking area and finishing on the opposite side, overlapping as you go.
+A fast fix is to wrap the pipe or joint with silicone rubber tape, starting to one side of the joint, then wrapping it tightly around the leaking area and finishing on the opposite side, overlapping as you go.
 These tapes are available at your local hardware store for a few dollars.
 Well worth having a roll or two in your toolkit.

 PTFE or standard plumber's tape is an essential item to have in your home toolkit.
 It can be a fast fix for many leaking joints.
 Some sealants can be messy and difficult to use, but PTFE tape is easy to handle, will effectively seal a joint, and enable quick, tight connection of threaded joint components and easy dismantling later.
 It doesn't dry out or disintegrate, and it is cheap.

-If a leak is coming from your roof, you need to find out why.
-It will most likely be a loose, broken, or missing shingle or a hole in the roof covering through which rainwater is entering.
 Secure the attic under the leak and dry it off thoroughly.
 Leave a container in the area with plastic sheeting spread around to protect your belongings and ceilings.
 If a hole is small, seal it with exterior grade silicone sealant or replace the damaged shingle.
 If you cannot do the job yourself, call a professional as soon as possible.

 When a leak inside your walls or ceilings becomes noticeable, it may have been happening for some time.
 Drywall and thick insulation absorb water which is when there could be a progressive problem.